What is a PMI Payment on a New York City Mortgage?

 Once required, your mortgage lender will arrange PMI via their insurance providers.

 You’ll be advised on how many PMI payments you will owe and for how long.
-You will be required to pay them every month in addition to your mortgage.
+You will be required to pay them monthly in addition to your mortgage.

 PMI was tax-deductible only through the 2017 tax year as an itemized deduction.